VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse: Experiments

 \subsection{Visualized Analysis}

-\textbf{Actual loops. } We first visualize the actual loops executed at each layer on the ARC-c dataset, as shown in Figure~\ref{fig:loop}.
-We observe distinct behavioral patterns depending on model size: the smaller 354M model tends to allocate a higher computational budget to the final layers (with a sharp increase in layers 11–14), whereas the larger 720M model exhibits a "middle-heavy" distribution, concentrating recurrence primarily within the intermediate layers.
+\textbf{Actual loops. } We first visualize the average predicted loop counts per layer on the ARC-c dataset in Figure~\ref{fig:loop}.
+The smaller 354M model exhibits a late-stage allocation strategy, dedicating the highest computational budget to the final layers (specifically layers 11–14).
+The medium-sized 720M model transitions to a middle-heavy distribution, concentrating recurrence primarily within the intermediate layers while tapering off at the boundaries.
+In contrast, the 1.21B model displays a front-loaded profile: the recurrence intensity peaks sharply at Layer 2 and subsequently stabilizes into a consistent plateau for the remainder of the network.

-\textbf{Features of two branches. } We then analyze the features of the width-versatile and depth-versatile at Layer\_0 using a random sample from the ARC-c, as visualized in Figure~\ref{fig:feature}.
-Although both branches inherit the same base parameters, the output features of the two branches are not exact replicas.
-This demonstrates that they learn complementary representations within a globally aligned semantic space.

-\textbf{Word cloud. } In Figure~\ref{fig:wordcloud}, we analyze the word cloud of 354M model at Layer\_0 on ARC-c.
+\textbf{Word cloud. } We then analyze the word cloud of 354M model at Layer\_0 on ARC-c in Figure~\ref{fig:wordcloud}.
 A lower gating coefficients $\lambda$ indicates more loops.
 The words in the left is dominated by specific action verbs and similar words such as \textit{clean}, \textit{remove}, \textit{cut}, \textit{cup}.
 Conversely, the right consists primarily of high-frequency, generic terms like \textit{make}, \textit{use}, \textit{water}, \textit{will}.
 These tokens typically rely on shallow surface statistics or syntactic cues, allowing the model to capture their representations with minimal recurrence.